brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 Hello from a new decade!

 It's already been a great reading day for retrospectives on the last ten years / predictions for the next.
-Here's to hoping that everyone had a good break (or at least a few days off), set or didn't set resolutions, and is ready to see what comes next.
+Here's to hoping that everyone had a good break (or at least a few days off), set or didn't set resolutions, and is refreshed and ready for what comes next.

 ---